 You don’t need a license or even a transmitter to take advantage of radio—a simple radio receiver could save your family from tragedy, informing you of whatever calamity might be headed your way.

-An emergency radio might pick up one or more types of transmissions: government NOAA weather broadcasts, normal AM/FM, or shortwave single sideband (SSB) signals like ham radio.
+An emergency radio might pick up one or more types of transmissions: government NOAA weather broadcasts, typical AM/FM stations, air traffic, shortwave radio, or ham radio transmissions.
 It makes sense that you’d want a radio to pick up as many signals as possible.
 But the cheapest models that can do that (>$90) are above most people’s price range.

 That’s why many people end up with a product that picks up only NOAA weather and AM/FM stations — and that’s enough for the vast majority of emergencies.

-Many here at The Prepared own and enjoy the Eton FRX3, which is too big for go-bags but fine for household use.
+Many here at The Prepared own and enjoy the Eton FRX3 (Amazon) which is too big for go-bags but fine for household use.
 It has fewer reliability complaints than similar products.

-You could also consider buying an inexpensive software-defined radio dongle like the RTL-SDR, which lets you pick up almost any radio signal if you have the right antenna.
+You could also consider buying an inexpensive software-defined radio dongle like the RTL-SDR (Amazon), which lets you pick up almost any radio signal if you have the right antenna.
 But it does require a computer, so it may not be useful in a grid-down scenario.

 The most important bits: